meemo/youtube-dl-tools/README.md

  Usage:
- `deadVideoFinder.py [name of text file with urls] [output file name (include .txt)] [delay length in seconds]` Example usage:
+ `deadVideoFinder.py [name of text file with urls] [output file name (include .txt)] [delay length in seconds]`

+ Example usage:
  `deadVideoFinder.py ids.txt output.txt 5`

  If a delay length is not specified, it defaults to 0 seconds.

+ `youtube_dl` module is required for script to run.

+ Be aware that youtube may block you for excessive requests, wisely choose a delay length and/or use a VPN/proxy.